The best Black Friday air fryer deals that are anything but hot air

 When is Black Friday 2022 in the UK?

-That being said, each year retailers who take part in the big Black Friday sale start their sales earlier and earlier.
-Owing to this, you can expect to see some of your favourite online giants, such as Amazon, Currys, AO, John Lewis & Partners, and Argos dropping discounts weeks in advance.
-This means you may be able to source one of the best air fryer deals before Black Friday has even officially started.
+That being said, retailers who take part in the big Black Friday sale start their events earlier and earlier each year.
+Because of this, you can expect to see some of your favourite online giants, such as Amazon, Currys, AO, John Lewis & Partners and Argos dropping discounts weeks in advance.
+This means you might be able to source one of the best air fryer deals before Black Friday has even officially started.

 When is Cyber Monday 2022?

-Cyber Monday is the Monday after Black Friday, and will therefore be held on Monday 28 November in 2022.
-Initially, it started as an online-only event, but many deals are now also available in-store.
+Cyber Monday is the Monday after Black Friday and will therefore be held on Monday 28 November in 2022.
+It started life as an online-only event, but many deals are now also available in-store.
 It serves as your last chance to bag a bargain on an air fryer, as well as other products across tech, gaming, laptops, mattresses, home appliances and more.

 When will Black Friday deals begin?